Departamento-de-Engenharia-Informatica/greenspace-management/docs/sprintA/us005/01.requirements-engineering/Readme.md

 **Output Data:**

-* List of existing task categories: - Lawn Mowing, Tree and Shrub Pruning, Cleanup and Debris Removal, Bed and Flower Maintenance, Equipment Maintenance, Pest and Disease Control, Installation and Maintenance of Irrigation Systems.
+* List of existing 3 categories: - Lawn Mowing, Tree and Shrub Pruning, Cleanup and Debris Removal, Bed and Flower Maintenance, Equipment Maintenance, Pest and Disease Control, Installation and Maintenance of Irrigation Systems.
 * (In)Success of the operation:  Clear indication of whether the automatic team proposal generation was completed successfully or not.

 ### 1.6.
 System Sequence Diagram (SSD)